alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 5. Follow the [VPN set up instructions](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert) using the Windows or Mac sections as appropriate.

 You should now be able to connect to the virtual network.
-Each time you need to access the virtual network ensure you are connected to it (INSERT IMAGE)
+Each time you need to access the virtual network ensure you are connected to it.

 ### Access the first Domain Controller (DC1) via Remote Desktop